 It might sound far fetched but Rose Gray can remember the precise moment she settled upon her sound as a solo artist.
 “I was on the dancefloor at ‘Soul Train’ – a clubnight at the Bussey Building in Peckham – and that was it,” the 23-year-old East Londoner smiles, speaking over Zoom from her home in Walthamstow.
 “Right there and then I decided I wanted to make huge, soulful choruses you can dance to.”

 If Rose makes it sounds simple, she’s made it look even easier with her debut mixtape.
 Currently scheduled for release early next year, ‘Drinking, Dancing, Talking, Thinking’ is brimming with big-hearted, 90s-leaning dance-pop, and is therefore the perfect antidote to the utter hellscape that has been 2020.
-“If you’re feeling low, I’ll come and lift you up,” she promises on future single ‘Save Your Tears’, over syncopated piano and beats so brilliantly baggy they could give Bez PTSD.
+“If you’re feeling low, I’ll come and lift you up,” she promises on third single ‘Save Your Tears’, over syncopated piano and beats so brilliantly baggy they could give Bez PTSD.
 Not too shabby for an artist who only six months old when The Haçienda finally closed its doors.

 Rose has her stepdad – whom she affectionately refers to today as “Pops” – to thank for her knowledge of 90s classics.
 Radiohead, Massive Attack, Portishead and Moby were all on heavy rotation growing up, alongside more leftfield choices like Smoke City and former Mercury Prize-winner Nitin Sawhney.
 Though Rose is the first to admit she didn’t fully appreciate her musical education at the time.
 “I had this big, soulful voice as a tiny little child and I was obsessed with pure pop, but my Pops loved Beth Gibbons of Portishead.
 Not that he was a pushy dad at all, but he was like, ‘Rose, this is the direction you should go in.’”